-The Next-Best-Action strategy framework is shipped with Pega Marketing and provides the best practice for implementing enterprise-level Next-Best-Action.
+The Next-Best-Action strategy framework provides the best practice for implementing enterprise-level Next-Best-Action.
 The strategy framework is applied to the top, issue or group level of the business hierarchy after you define a trigger in the Channels tab of the Next-Best-Action Designer.
 Each trigger generates a strategy which first references the correct level of the business structure, and then imports propositions and applies the Eligibility, Relevancy and Suitability rules.
 The strategy then passes these results to the strategy framework for processing.

 - Next-Best-Action Designer metadata

 - Trigger strategy

 - External input throught to constraints

 - Action Scoring through to Control Group Handling